ant-design-blazor/ant-design-blazor/site/AntDesign.Docs/Demos/Components/Table/demo/fixed-columns-header.md

 >
 > A fixed value which is greater than table width for `ScrollX` is recommended.
 The sum of unfixed columns should not greater than `ScrollX`.

+**Note: If the fixed column on the right is misplaced, set 'ScrollBarWidth' to fix the width of the table scroll bar.**